Cambodia

 Cambodia warnings and dangers

 In areas such as Phnom Penh, bag snatching is a real risk.
 Make sure you keep your valuables secured to you at all times.
 Be particularly careful in tuk tuks and on motorbikes.
-It is not uncommon to hear stories of travellers who put their bags at their feet in a tuk tuk, only to have them snatched by someone on the back of a motorbike.
-It is also advisable not to walk alone late at night, especially if you’ve been drinking.
+It is also advisable not to walk alone late at night.

 There are still land mines and unexploded devices in some distant parts of tourist areas such as Siem Reap, Battambang, Pursat, Banteay Meanchey, Pailin and Kampong Thom provines.
 All this means for tourists is that you don’t go wandering off the beaten track, onto rural land in these areas.